Clio Renault Sport

-The Clio Renault Sport (or Clio RS for short) is a hot hatch produced by Renault Sport (or RenaultSport) since 1998, the high-performance division of French automaker, Renault.
+The Renault Clio Renault Sport (or Clio RS for short) is a hot hatch produced from 1998 to 2019 by Renault Sport (or RenaultSport), the high-performance division of French automaker, Renault.
 It is based on the Clio supermini.

 The engine and layout has remained relatively unchanged throughout most generations of the vehicle; a naturally aspirated 2.0-liter straight-four petrol engine with a FF layout and a three-door hatchback body style.
 However, the last generation was changed to a turbocharged 1.6-liter engine and a five-door hatchback body style.